U.S. flag

 • Cleft lip/palate

-• Vertebral/rib anomalies observed on chest x-ray and/or spinal x-ray (see Notes regarding radiographs): bifid/splayed/extra ribs; bifid vertebrae
+• Rib/vertebral anomalies observed on chest and/or spine radiograph: bifid/splayed/extra ribs, bifid vertebrae

 • Preaxial or postaxial polydactyly